Parker Valby: Collegiate career

 Valby competed for the University of Florida.
-Her sophomore year she finished runner-up to Katelyn Tuohy in the 5000m at the NCAA Track and Field Championships by running a personal best of 15:20:10.
+Her sophomore year she finished runner-up to Katelyn Tuohy in the 5000m at the NCAA Track and Field Championships by running a personal best of 15:20.10.
 This second-place performance helped Florida win the team title.

 The following fall, Valby once again finished runner-up to Tuohy but this time at the NCAA Cross Country Championships in Oklahoma.
-That spring, she won the 5000m at the 2023 NCAA Track and Field Championships helping Florida finish as team runner-up.
+That spring, she won the 5000 m at the 2023 NCAA Track and Field Championships helping Florida finish as team runner-up.

 Valby started out her redshirt junior season strong by winning the Wisconsin Nuttycombe invite over rival Katelyn Tuohy in a course time of 19:17.2.

 In November 2023, she won the NCAA Cross Country Championship in Charlottesville, Virginia.
 She ran a new NCAA record time of 18:55.2 for the 6 km course to win by 10 seconds ahead of Doris Lemngole of the University of Alabama.

-On December 2, 2023, Valby set a new NCAA record for the indoor 5000m while competing at Boston University.
+On December 2, 2023, Valby set a new NCAA record for the indoor 5000 m while competing at Boston University.
 Her time of 14:56.11 eclipsed the mark of 15:12.22 set by Emily Sisson in 2015.

 At the 2024 NCAA Division I Indoor Track and Field Championships, Valby broke her own collegiate record in the 5000m and picked up another NCAA title, running 14:52.79 in Boston.
 She negative split the race, running 7:33 for first half and 7:19 for her second.
 She had a comfortable margin of victory ahead of 2nd placer Taylor Roe who finished in 15:15.
-The next day she also won the 3000m indoor national championship in a personal record of 8:41.50.
+The next day she also won the 3000 m indoor national championship in a personal record of 8:41.50.

 In April 2024, she ran a time of 30:50.43 for the 10,000 metres at the Bryan Clay Invitational in Azusa, California.
 It was a new American collegiate record, previously held by Lisa Uhl.
-Valby set a new championship record winning the 5000 metres at the SEC Championship in Gainesville, Florida on May 11, 2024.
+Valby set a new championship record winning the 5000 m at the SEC Championship in Gainesville, Florida on May 11, 2024.